-The dominant group of Hindu nationalists come from the three upper castes (Brahmins, Kshatriyas and Vaishyas) that constitute only 10 per cent of the total Indian population.
-But, they claim perhaps 80% of the jobs in the new economy in sectors such as software, biotechnology, and hotel management.
+The dominant group of Hindu nationalists come from the three upper castes (Brahmins, Kshatriyas and Vaishyas) that constitute only 15% of the total Indian population.
+But they claim perhaps 80% of the jobs in the new economy in sectors such as software, biotechnology, and hotel management.

-India is also one of the most under-banked major markets in the world with only 6 bank branches per 1,000 sq kms, according to the World Bank, and less than 31% of the population has access to a bank account.
-According to India’s national agency (NABARD), around 60 per cent of people do not having access to financial institutions in India.
-The figure is less than 15 per cent in developed countries.
+India is also one of the most under-banked major markets in the world, with only 6 bank branches per 1,000 sq. kms., according to the World Bank, and less than 31% of the population has access to a bank account.
+According to India’s national agency (NABARD), around 60% of people do not having access to financial institutions in India.
+The figure is less than 15% in developed countries.

-“Corruption is a large tax on Indian growth; it delays execution, raises costs and destroys the moral fiber,” says Prof. Rama Murthi.
+says Prof. Rama Murthi.
 Transparency International estimates that Indian truckers pay something in the neighborhood of $5 billion annually in bribes to keep freight flowing.
-According to Rahul Gandhi, only 5 per cent of development funds reach their intended recipients due to hierarchical corruption in the country [Financial Times].
+According to Rahul Gandhi, only 5% of development funds reach their intended recipients due to hierarchical corruption in the country [Financial Times].